suhasmaddali/Airbnb-Home-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/homegif.gif" />

 Taking into consideration these features, machine learning predictions could be built.
 It is important to perform Exploratory Data Analysis to predict the demand for these houses as well.
+There could be null values that must also be addressed before giving those values to the models.
+Steps must be taken to ensure that models don't overfit the data or underfit it.